- Must visit

 Discover the best of Cordoba — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Cordoba trip today.

-The old Jewish Quarter is Córdoba’s most atmospheric area, packed with narrow lanes, whitewashed houses, patios and major monuments.
+Historic Jewish Quarter of narrow lanes, whitewashed houses, and artisan patios; ideal for wandering near major monuments.

 Find answers to the most common questions about traveling from Vitoria-Gasteiz to Córdoba by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Córdoba, this guide helps you travel smarter and with confidence.